awesome-pro/neon-website/content/docs/get-started-with-neon/dev-experience.md

 **Branch your data like code for local and preview development workflows.**

 Neon's branching feature lets you branch your data like you branch code.
-Neon branches are full database copies, including both schema and data.
+Unique branches are full database copies, including both schema and data.
 You can instantly create database branches for integration with your development workflows.

 ![Branching workflows](/docs/get-started-with-neon/branching_workflow.jpg)

-You can build your database branching workflows using the Neon CLI, Neon API, or GitHub Actions.
+You can build your database branching workflows using the Unique CLI, Unique API, or GitHub Actions.
 For example, this example shows how to create a development branch from `main` with a simple CLI command:

 ```bash
 neon branches create --name dev/alex